javaidiqbal11/scan-documents-RAG/README.md

 - RAG Framework: Combines retrieval techniques with generative models for intelligent search.
 - Database: MongoDB or similar for document storage.

+## Contributing
+Contributions are welcome!
+If you’d like to contribute:
+i.
+Fork the repository.
+ii.
+Create a new branch for your feature/bug fix. iii.
+Commit your changes and push them to your branch. iv.
+Submit a pull request.